 "This is fun.
 I'd like to do more if that's okay with you."

 "I think we can work something out.
-Kendra, what we discussed is snow-balling on me.
+Lucid, what we discussed is snow-balling on me.
 I've had over fifty cancellations since you joined the guild and agreed to be in the game selection pool."

 "Fifty?
 Already?"
 This is not good.